Joonalai/profiler-qgis-plugin/docs/DEVELOPMENT.md

 ## Setting up development environment

+This project uses [uv] to manage python packages.
+Make sure to have it installed first.

-- Create a venv that is aware of system QGIS libraries: `python -m venv .venv --system-site-packages`
+- Create a venv that is aware of system QGIS libraries: `uv venv --system-site-packages`
   - On Windows OSGeo4W v2 installs use `<osgeo>/apps/PythonXX/python.exe`
       with [necessary patches](./osgeo-python-patch.md)
 - Activate the venv
 - Install the dependencies:
-- `pip install -r requirements.txt --no-deps --only-binary=:all:`
-  - `pip-sync requirements.txt` can be used if `pip-tools` is installed
+- `uv sync`
 - Install pre-commit: `pre-commit install`
 - Create a `.env` from `.env.example`, and configure at least the QGIS executable path